OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 ## Node Template Definition

-A _Node Template_ can additionally contain _Variability Conditions_.
+A Node Template can additionally contain Variability Conditions.
-These conditions must be satisfied otherwise the respective _Node Template_ is not present.
+These conditions must be satisfied otherwise the respective Node Template is not present.

 | Keyname    | Mandatory | Type                           | Description                        |
 |------------| --------- | ------------------------------ |------------------------------------|
 | conditions | no        | VariabilityConditionDefinition &#124; List(VariabilityConditionDefinition) | An optional Variability Condition.
 If a list is given, then the conditions are combined using the _and_ operation. |

-The following non-normative and incomplete example contains a _Node Template_ that has a _Variability Condition_ assigned.
+The following non-normative and incomplete example contains a Node Template that has a Variability Condition assigned.

 ```linenums="1"
 prod_database: